GayaGopan/E-COMMERCE-RETAIL-DATA-ANALYSIS/README.md

  ![image](https://github.com/GayaGopan/E-COMMERCE-RETAIL-DATA-ANALYSIS/assets/164141178/298ce5d7-10c9-486d-85b4-c4577d57a259)

 According to the result 2753 female customers and 2892 male customers are in the database.
 In this objective count function is used for counting the male and female customers.
 Group by is used for sorting the data.
+The query grouped customers by gender and counted the number of occurrences for each gender category.
+Understanding the gender distribution can help the retail store tailor its product offerings, advertising campaigns, and customer engagement initiatives to better resonate with different customer segments, ultimately driving sales and enhancing customer satisfaction.

  # Bussiness Objective(3):From which city do we have the maximum number of customers and how many?